|

 from?

-Well, consider
+Well, consider a

-Or maybe a woman
+Or maybe a mother

 infant struggles with the dark terror of its neglect, it will be